 International Tax Law is an area that is still only minimally covered in graduate and postgraduate law and economics programmes.
-Its importance in both the public and the private sectors has grown enormously in the past two decades.

 “There is never a dull moment in the world of an international tax lawyer: developments take place much faster than, for example, in civil law.”